Li-Tian/neo/Documentation/articles/consensus/consensus_algorithm.md

 ### View Change

-In the process of consensus on a open p2p network environment, there may be network delay, evil node sending illegal data, etc. The consensus nodes can initiate a `ChangeView` proposal.
+As the process of consensus on a open p2p network environment, there may be network delay, evil node sending illegal data, etc. The consensus nodes can initiate a `ChangeView` proposal.
 They enter a new view with new speaker, and restart consensus, after receiving at least `N-f` `ChangeView` messages with the same view number.

 [![dbft_state_graph](../../images/consensus/dbft_state_graph.jpg)](../../images/consensus/dbft_state_graph.jpg)